hdShang/arxiv-daily/docs/cs-AI/2025-06-26/papers/250620915v2-zkprov-a-zero-knowledge-approach-to-dataset-provenance-for-large-lan.md

 ---
 layout: default
-title: ZKPROV: A Zero-Knowledge Approach to Dataset Provenance for Large Language Models
+title: "ZKPROV: A Zero-Knowledge Approach to Dataset Provenance for Large Language Models"
 ---

 # ZKPROV: A Zero-Knowledge Approach to Dataset Provenance for Large Language Models